AmberELEC/AmberELEC/README.md

 ```

 The make world process will build a 32bit and 64bit userland and generate a 64bit image which will be located in 351ELEC/release.
 Follow the installation steps to write your image to a microSD.
-It will build for both the RG351P/M and for the RG351V.
+It will build for the RG351P/M and RG351V and for the RG351MP.

-To create the image for the RG351P/M just ``make RG351P``, and just for the RG351V ``make RG351V``.
+To create the image for the RG351P/M just ``make RG351P``, and just for the RG351V ``make RG351V``, and just for the RG351MP ``make RG351MP``.

 ## Building from Source - Docker
 Building with Docker simplifies the build process as any dependencies, with the exception of `make`, are contained within the docker image - all CPU/RAM/Disk/build time requirements remain similar.